-The subject of long-running public curiosity, the subject occasionally pops back into the foreground, as with a widely-retweeted image earlier this year (top), and footage of the candidate in Florida this week.
+The subject of long-running public curiosity, the question occasionally pops back into the foreground, as with a widely-retweeted image earlier this year (top), and footage of the candidate in Florida this week.

 From the start of Romney’s career as a public figure—and, in many ways, well before then—the special undergarment worn by many observant Mormon men and women has been a point of political curiosity, debate, and derision.
 While provocateurs and bloggers make jokes about “magic Mormon undies,” anti-Mormons try to cast the garment as something more sinister—a bizarre symbol of its wearers’ fealty to a scary, secretive cult.
 The reality is far less exciting.

 It’s true that Mormons are taught not to flaunt “garments” (as they’re called) for public view, which can feed the impression that Romney’s hiding some dark, cultish secret beneath his well-starched shirts and neatly-creased slacks.
 But the principle behind Mormon garments would be familiar to any Baptist who’s worn a “What Would Jesus Do” bracelet, or any Jew who’s worn a yarmulke or tzitzit (woven threads Orthodox Jews wear on shawls under their shirts).
 As the website for the Church of Jesus Christ of Latter-day Saints puts it, garments are worn as “an outward expression of an inward commitment.”